Philadelphia Foundation - Funder Overview

 President and CEO: Pedro A. Ramos (joined August 2015)

 Pedro Ramos has articulated his vision for the foundation as "an exciting hub where needs, information, ideas and resources join the nonprofit, business and government sectors around real and lasting solutions."
-He emphasizes "partnerships that increase economic mobility for all, strengthen the safety net and improve civic capacity."
-In June 2020, addressing racial justice, Ramos stated: "As a community foundation that is foremost about the wellbeing of all our neighbors, we will redouble our efforts as a funder, fundraiser, partner, civic leader, a supporter of justice and equity."
+He emphasises "partnerships that increase economic mobility for all, strengthen the safety net and improve civic capacity."
+In June 2020, addressing racial justice, Ramos stated: "As a community foundation that is foremost about the wellbeing of all our neighbours, we will redouble our efforts as a funder, fundraiser, partner, civic leader, a supporter of justice and equity."

 Senior Leadership Team: